 If Peter’s covers record Scratch My Back was the call, this was the response, the sound of his songwriting brethren returning the favour.
 And there are some devilishly fine reinterpretations of Peter’s creations here, whether it’s David Byrne taking the 33-year-old I Don’t Remember and transforming it into an irresistible slice of 21st-century dancefloor bliss or Randy Newman laying the irony thick (as only he can) on Big Time.

 Elsewhere, Lou Reed takes the open-ended brief and pretty much obscures Solsbury Hill in a hurricane of snarly guitars, Elbow deliver a suitably widescreen version of Mercy Street while Arcade Fire keep things faithful and reverential on their reading of Games Without Frontiers.

-“On our minds throughout the recording was the fact that Peter Gabriel was going to listen to it.
-And would he like it?
-We spent a long time, a very enjoyable two or three weeks, covering it.
-I was trying desperately not to sound like Peter, but it was unavoidable.
-I just do!” – Guy Garvey from Elbow
+So we spent a long time, a very, very enjoyable two or three weeks covering it and I was trying desperately not to sound like Peter on the recording but it was unavoidable because I just do…” – Guy Garvey (Elbow)

 “At a Witness Benefit Paul Simon had agreed to come and play and he actually suggested that he would like to perform ‘Biko’, without being requested.
 So when this project came up that seemed like an obvious choice of song from my material and from his many, many songs we looked at a lot of different numbers.” – Peter Gabriel